ValgulNecron/kasuki/readme.md

     - [X] Banner.
 Show your or a specified user banner. - Done.
     - [X] Profil.
 Show a user profile and some info. - Done.
     - [ ] Add support to turn on and off module.
+    - [ ] Create a parser because some desc uses html and not markdown.
 - Anime submodule:
     - [X] Finish comparison function. - V1 done.
 Will need to be better but it works.
 Idea of improvement add a score on how close 2 people are (affinity score). and have better formatting for the text.